fayfaywcl/CART315/Process/Journal.md

 - "Box Colliders" should be set slightly larger than the object.
 If the collider is too small, the player may collide with the door before it has time to open

-- If a bouncing ball gets stuck inside another object, it is likely because the object does not have a "Mesh Collider".
+- If a bouncing ball gets stuck inside another object, it is likely because the object does not have a "Mesh Collider"
-  - Reminder: make sure the Mesh Collider component is added and enabled.
+  - Reminder: make sure the Mesh Collider component is added and enabled

 ![MeshCollider](Media/MeshCollider.png)

-- ShortCut: **Ctrl + Shift + F**: Aligns the camera to the current view angle.
+- ShortCut: **Ctrl + Shift + F**: Aligns the camera to the current view angle

 ![CameraAlign](Media/CameraAlign.png)